iamdamion/Demeter_etal_2023/README.md

 ## <p align="center">**Scripts and other resources for replication of this work**</p>

 ### Scripts:
 - Cortical Hub Identification Script: Identify_Hubs.py
+  - This script identifies hub parcels and associated files.
 - Hub Density Map Creation Script: Hub_Denisty_Map.py
+  - This script creates a hub density map across all participants.
-- Hub Categorization Script: Categorize_Hubs.py
+- Hub Profiles Script: Create_Hub_Profiles.py
+  - This script creates hub profiles and a hub profile correlation matrix that can be used to cluster hub profiles into categories.
+  - We recommend using the Louvain algorithm and methods described in this paper to identify hub categories, but other clustering methods can be used with this output.

 ### Python Requirements: these scripts are written in python 3.9.7.
 - Python package requirements: